 You should grow yourself an email list for a few good reasons.
 One very good reason is that you can use them to retarget your audiences.

-13. Make Sure Your Google Business Page Is Correct
+13. Make sure your Google Business Page is up to date

-You may already have claimed your Google My Business Page, and if so, that’s great!
+You may already have claimed your Google My Business Page – and if so, that’s great!
 This is a great way to increase your presence in your local area.
 Make sure you keep your listing up to date, with address, phone, and emails.
 You can even add images.
 The more complete your page looks, the more reputable you’ll seem.
-Feel free to allow reviews and such to display on your Google Business Page too!
+Feel free to allow reviews to display on your Google Business Page, too.

 Sure, this one has been around forever, but that’s because it’s easy and works.
 It’s a relatively cheap option, and best of all, you end up directly in front of potential new patents.